33 High-Protein Dinners

 10. Baked Cod with Broccoli

-Baked cod with broccoli is your go-to for a simple, high-protein dinner that’s packed with nutrition and flavor.
+Baked cod with broccoli should be your go-to for a simple, high-protein dinner that’s packed with nutrition and flavor.
 Cod is lean, mild, and cooks quickly, while broccoli adds fiber and vitamins to round out your plate.

-You can prep this dish in under 10 minutes—it’s perfect for busy weeknights when you want something healthy but don’t want to spend hours in the kitchen.
-Plus, cleanup’s a breeze since everything bakes on one pan, making your evenings a little bit easier.
+You can prep this dish in under 10 minutes.
+It’s perfect for busy weeknights when you want something healthy but don’t want to spend hours in the kitchen.

 Ingredients: